-7. Start all remaining unstarted cluster services using the instructions provided in "Controlling HDP Services Manually," in the HDP Reference Guide.
+7. Start all remaining unstarted cluster services using the instructions in the Controlling HDP Services Manually chapter of the HDP Reference Guide..

 6.2.3.
 Minimum Settings for Automatic ResourceManager HA Configuration

 The minimum yarn-site.xml configuration settings for ResourceManager HA with automatic failover are as follows: